kiwi0fruit/pandoctools/pandoctools/cli/README.md

 ...
 ```

 Pandoctools automatically searches for [`Profile-Default.sh`](../sh/Profile-Default.sh) (or [`Profile-Default.bat`](../bat/Profile-Default.bat) - depends on OS and installed Git) in special folders: first - folder in user data, then - [folder in python module](../sh) (actually all files defined in shell scripts are searched in that order, so you can replace a file in a chain simply by putting it to the folder in user data).
+Folder in user data is `%APPDATA%\pandoc\pandoctools` on Windows, `~/.pandoc/pandoctools` on Unix.

 Shortcuts to these folders are created on the desktop.
 Profile can import other shell scripts from that special folders and read files from there.
 For example [this one](../sh/Args-Default.sh) defines CLI options depending on output format, and [that one](../sh/Pipe-Default.sh) defines text convertion pipeline with CLI text filters.
 Moreover, profiles can use environment variables defined in Pandoctools CLI application - this shortens shell scripts and makes them more readable.